Honors Students and Their Thesis Topics, 2011-12

 Justinian’s Reconquest of the West: Warfare, Ideology, Religion, and Politics in Sixth-Century Byzantium

-(Advisors: Professors Goldberg and Edan Dekel, Classics)
+(Advisors: Professors Eric Goldberg and Edan Dekel, Classics)

 Adam Pinto